That Christmas wasn’t the same without her.

 That I had permission to not have a “perfect Christmas,” but that I also had permission to laugh and have fun.
 Letting go of the expectations was a huge weight off my shoulders.

 My mother had died in June less than 3 weeks after being placed on hospice.
 She wanted to have Christmas in June when my brother and his wife were coming to visit.
 I carefully wrapped the dolls she had lovingly made and picked out for my daughters and myself.
 My brother got the painting that had hung above her couch for years.
 Everyone got something she had owned and that she had picked especially for them.
 Unfortunately, she passed away before my brother could arrive.
-We celebrated Christmas in June without her physically being present but she was there in spirit as we all opened the gifts she had wanted us to have.
+We celebrated Christmas in June without her physically being present.
+She was there in spirit though as we all opened the gifts she had wanted us to have.

-The actual Christmas holiday was really hard that year.
+The actual Christmas holiday after her death was really hard that year.
 I had always loved Christmas and couldn’t wait for the day after Thanksgiving to start decorating.
 It was my favorite time of year and I absolutely loved decorating the tree and seeing the twinkly lights.
 But I just couldn’t bear the thought of decorating the house that year.
 I couldn’t bring myself to do all the work of dragging everything out and putting it up, and then the thought of having to take it all down again was enough to put me in the fetal position crying.

 My girls were in 7th and 9th grade at the time and I wanted them to still have a good Christmas even though I was having a terrible time getting into the Christmas spirit.
 We talked about what mattered to all of us and how we wanted to try and have a nice Christmas even though Grandma wouldn’t be there.
 Turns out, they didn’t really care if the house was decorated or if we baked cookies so we dropped those traditions that year.
 We added some new ones by hanging a special ornament on the tree in my mom’s honor and donating a gift to our local Giving Tree for someone that was in her age range.
 To make the holiday special for my girls, I made them each a bear from my mom’s nursing cape.
 Having something to hold that reminded them of her helped ease the heartache.